the-dimensionless/Spring-Boot-JPA-Hibernate-H2-demo/readMe.md

         * can be changed to EAGER
         * ending with *toMany : default is lazy fetching
         * on MANY side it is eager by default

+### Many-to-Many
+Course <-> Student

+Creation of JOIN Table

+CourseId : StudentId

+* Bi-directional mapping will create 2 join tables
+To fix this, we make one side the Owning side!